sohey-dr/sohey-dr/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Sohei Hashimoto.
-I started writing programs mainly in 2019.
 I want to be exposed to a wide and deep range of technologies.
 I will continue to write it and become the best engineer I can be💪